 Financial support for childcare providers impacted by the decision to restrict the operation of childcare

 Settings which can, may wish to consider if it is possible to furlough any members of staff, while continuing to operate their services for children who can access their care at this time.
 Under the Coronavirus Job Retention Scheme all UK employers with a PAYE scheme can access support to safeguard workers from being made redundant.
-The UK Government announced on 17 December that the Scheme is being extended until 30 April 2021.
+The UK Government announced that the Scheme is being extended until 30 September 2021.

-For periods starting on or after 1 May 2021, you can claim for employees who were employed on 30 October 2020, as long as you have made a PAYE RTI submission to HMRC between the 20 March 2020 and 30 October 2020, notifying a payment of earnings for that employee.
+For periods starting on or after 1 May 2021, you can claim for employees who were employed on 2 March 2021, as long as you have made a PAYE Real Time Information (RTI) submission to HMRC between 20 March 2020 and 2 March 2021, notifying a payment of earnings for that employee.

 Employers can furlough employees for any amount of time and any work pattern, while still being able to claim the grant for the hours not worked.

-Interim guidance was published in July 2020 regarding the requirements on early learning and childcare settings and local authorities regarding the implementation of Funding Follows the Child and the National Standard for ELC providers from August 2021.
+Updated Interim Guidance was published on 24 March 2021 setting out the requirements on early learning and childcare settings and local authorities regarding the implementation of Funding Follows the Child and the National Standard for ELC providers from August 2021.
 This includes interim guidance on the setting of sustainable rates for the delivery of funded early learning and childcare in the context of the impacts of COVID-19.

 We recognise that not all private and third sector childcare providers may be able to access support through the existing routes to meet the additional costs and income losses incurred to comply with the latest public health guidance in response to COVID-19.

-Applications for Round 2 of the Temporary Restrictions Fund (TRF) covering the four week period from 1 March – 26 March 2021 and targeting support specifically to the school age childcare sector closed on 4 May 2021 and local authorities are continuing to process grant application forms.
+Applications for Round 3 of the Temporary Restrictions Fund (TRF) covering the four week period from 1 March – 26 March 2021 and targeting support specifically to the school age childcare sector closed on 4 May 2021 and local authorities are continuing to process grant application forms.